DinoMah/Tiny-Compiler/README.md

 <b>Running the project:</b>
   - Locate 'ide.rb' file for running the little ide and execute in the command line 'ruby ide.rb'<br>

-Examples can be found in the testing folder (Open sintacticamente_correcto.txt file to run the compiler, press the play button.
-If you make changes just click the save button and run).
+Examples can be found in the testing folder (<b>Open sintacticamente_correcto.txt file to run the compiler, press the play button.
+If you make changes just click the save button and run</b>).
 <br>Data is stored in plain .txt files so you can easily see whats happening in the compilation process